Assistance programs Contra Costa County.

-The Community Action program (number below) provides comprehensive childcare services for approximately 3,000 families every year during the school year.
+- The Community Action program (number below) provides comprehensive childcare services for thousand of families every year during the school year.
 They can provide the child care assistance by combining state, federal, and local childcare funding into one general assistance program.
 For children who are aged zero to five, we have full-day, part-day, full-year and part-year programs.
 Nearly all eligible families will receive some type of childcare at no cost to the applicant.
 Find other details on free daycare in California.

 Contra Costa foreclosure prevention

 Some non-profit organizations to contact for mortgage and foreclosure help include the following.
 They may also help low income families, including gig economy workers, buy a home.

 - Pacific Community Services - 925-439-1056.
 This organization provides Mortgage Default Relief Measures, housing counseling, mediation, and other solutions to mortgage problems.